mozilla/legal-docs/marketplace_developer_agreement/en-US.md

 ## Definitions

-As a Developer, you can distribute Add-ons or Apps (together, &ldquo;Marketplace Content&rdquo;) through the Firefox Marketplace:

-- &ldquo;Add-ons&rdquo; are extensions, themes, search providers, dictionaries, and language packs that allow you to extend the functionality of the Firefox browser.
+- &ldquo;Brand Features&rdquo; means the trade names, trade marks, service marks, logos, domain names, and other distinctive brand features of each party, respectively, as owned (or licensed) by such party from time to time.
+- &ldquo;Firefox Marketplace&rdquo; refers to our online platform for developers to distribute Marketplace Content to end users.
+- &ldquo;FirefoxOS Devices&rdquo; refers to devices distributed by Mozilla Partners using the FirefoxOS operating system developed by Mozilla.
-- &ldquo;Apps&rdquo; are applications written using open web technologies that can run on multiple platforms.
+- &ldquo;Marketplace Content&rdquo; means apps and games that are developed with open web technologies that can run on multiple platforms.
+- &ldquo;Mozilla Partners&rdquo; means providers of telecommunication services, device manufacturers, and device distributers.

 ## Terms Governing Your Use of Firefox Marketplace